mc2-project/secure-xgboost/doc/get_started.rst

 Below is a snippet of the full Python demo located at :code:`mc2-xgboost/demo/python/basic/secure-xgboost-demo.py`.

 If your machine doesn't have hardware enclave support, then you can simulate an enclave (for development purposes) by setting the variables ``OE_DEBUG=1`` and  ``SIMULATE=ON`` while building the project (by modifying the root ``CMakeLists.txt`` file).
-However, note that remote attestation primitives are not supported in simulation mode, and the remote attestation APIs used below simply return dummy values instead of attesting the (simulated) enclave.
+However, note that remote attestation primitives are not supported in simulation mode, and the remote attestation APIs used below simply return dummy values instead of generating a valid attestation report.
+As a result, verification of the report will fail in simulation mode.

 .. code-block:: python